henrikjuergens/guitar-fx-extraction/README.md

 Download and extract the IDMT-SMT-AUDIO-EFFECTS Dataset from https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/guitar.html
 Download and extract the FX-Estimation Samples from https://seafile.cloud.uni-hannover.de/f/2157452034354e6aa989/?dl=1 (Alternatively these samples can be generated from the IDMT Dataset, see To Generate Data below.)
+If you don't want to train the network yourself, you can download our models here: https://seafile.cloud.uni-hannover.de/f/e2f59129188c49adb58e/?dl=1

 1. Install anaconda, if not already installed
 2. Create new environment with .yml file in the repository: ```conda env create -f environment.yml```